 This course will challenge current belief systems about exercise and change the way you practice and prescribe therapeutic exercise.
 This course integrates contemporary research, including the OPTIMAL Theory of Motor Learning, exergaming technology, and pain science into a new therapeutic conditioning and exercise method using primarily an external-focus approach.

-Compared to internal focus exercise programs, directed at the performer’s own body movements, external focus programs, directed at the effects that movement has on the environment, have immediate beneficial effects on performance, retention, and transfer.
+Compared to internal focus exercise programs, directed at the performer’s own body movements, external focus programs, directed at the effects of movement on the environment, have immediate beneficial effects on performance, retention, and transfer.
 Improvements are observed in movement effectiveness and efficiency, self-efficacy, confidence, automaticity of control, and overall cognitive function.

 Apply high-level sports training principles in your clinical practice.
-Just like athletes, who commonly use external focus training methods, immediately following this course, you will be able to apply the same principles to all your patients!
+Just like athletes, who commonly use external focus training methods, immediately following this course, you can apply the same principles to all your patients!
 An external-focus exergaming approach will bring your clinic to a much higher level and assist your patients in overcoming kinesiophobia, reaching higher levels of athletic and overall performance, and achieving their individual goals faster through exergaming.
 Exercising has never before been this much fun.
 This course will teach you how to put fun back into functional training in working with patients in any age group.